go101/go101/pages/generics/444-first-look-of-custom-generics.md

 which is passed to the corresponding `T` type parameter.
 That means the type of the `Data` field of the instantiated type `Lockable[uint32]` is `uint32`.

-A type arguments must implement the constraint of its correspondng type parameter.
+A type arguments must implement the constraint of its corresponding type parameter.
 The constraint `any` is the loosest constraint, any value type could be passed to the `T` type parameter.
 The other type arguments used in the above example are: `float64`, `bool` and `[]byte`.